sunpaq/monkc/README.md

 #### need these tools:
+    gmake - this is needed on FreeBSD i am trying to write a generic makefile for both make and GNU make. but for now. please alias your make to gmake.
-    gmake - this is needed on FreeBSD clang - I strongly recommand use this C compiler. because i found it can report more detailed error infomations flex - this is needed to build the 'mcpp' preprocessor for monkc
+	clang - I strongly recommand use this C compiler. because i found it can report more detailed error infomations flex - this is needed to build the 'mcpp' preprocessor for monkc